-Right- click on a slider Right-click on a slider to reset it.
-Exposur e Warning Click the Exposure Warning to make any overexposed or underexposed areas visible.
+Right-click on a slider Right-click on a slider to reset it.
+Exposure Warning Click the Exposure Warning to make any overexposed or underexposed areas visible.
 Overexposed pixels turn red, underexposed pixels turn green.
 You can also toggle Exposure Warning on and off momentarily by holding down the E key.
 Auto Click to allow the software to analyze the photo and apply optimal settings based on the amount of light and dark pixels in the photo.
 Darker photos are brightened more than photos that are already bright.
 Done Click to apply your changes and close the tool.
 Cancel Click to discard all changes and close the tool.

-1 ick Reset to clear your changes and reset to default settings.
-If you saved your changes, you cannot reset your settings ou can right-click a slider to reset to the default value. 💡 ya ou can use the Edit Brush to paint this effect onto specific areas of your image.
+Click Reset to clear your changes and reset to default settings.
+If you saved your changes, you cannot reset your settings.